f4z3r/k8s-workshop/day2/01-helm-and-state/solution.md

 am accessing.
 If you do not use it, you will get an error and need to manually connect to the correct shard.
 You can see in the Redis output when such redirects happen.

+> The `-c` flag is not necessary when using a non-sharded setup.
+However, in such a case make sure
+> you connect to the master.

 </details>

 ## Change Code